AmmarZiadeh/Batch-Renamer/README.md

-# GitHub Template
+# Batch Renamer

 ## Overview

 ### Introduction

-Introduce the project and give a description.

-Include a link to the website if one is available.
+A simple library for renaming all the files in a directory.

 ### Results